Artificial Intelligence (AI) Is Exploding

 In the past, PayPal used simple, linear models.
 Today, its algorithms mine data from a customer’s purchase history and reviews patterns of likely fraud stored in its growing databases.
 While a linear model can consume 20-30 variables, deep-learning technology can command thousands of data points.
 These enhanced capabilities help PayPal distinguish innocent transactions from suspect ones.
 According to Hui Wang, PayPal’s Senior Director of Global Risk Sciences, “What we enjoy from more modern, advanced machine learning is its ability to consume a lot more data, handle layers and layers of abstraction and be able to ‘see’ things […] even human beings might not be able to see.”

-Artificial Intelligence Trading
+Artificial Intelligence in Finance: Trading

 Transition from Human-Constructed Models to True AI